qualiycode/utils/README.md

 * SftpUtils - SFTP utility class that allows SFTP Operations

 * EmailClient - Email client (currently support only Gmail)

+* RestClient - a generic class for working with REST API devices